bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 November 22, 2014

-For the approach we used the logging road that runs alongside Mean Creek, a creek that runs between an unnamed ridge and Mount Livingstone.
-We couldn't park next to the logging road, but we were able to pull off of Hwy.
+For the approach we used the logging road which runs alongside Mean Creek between an unnamed ridge and Mount Livingstone.
+We couldn't park next to the logging road, but we were able to pull off Hwy.
 40 onto a level shoulder 100 m away, about 250 m south of the winter gate.
 We gathered our gear and set off up the snow-covered logging road.

 After passing through a copse, the road twists up a clearcut to a rise.
 At the top of the rise, it drops down into the forest.
 From here until we reached the bare summit ridge, there would be little to see because of the uninterrupted trees, and little reason to pull out our cameras.